-- The liabilities of the District exceeded its assets at the close of the fiscal year ended September 30, 2010 by \$(1,420,367) (deficit net assets) a decrease in the deficit net assets of \$41,503 in comparison with the prior year.
+- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net asset deficit balance of (\$745,320).
 When the District was formed, assets exceeded liabilities and subsequently infrastructure was deeded to Miami-Dade County creating the negative net assets.
 The reason for the transfer of infrastructure was that the County is better able to maintain the infrastructure than the District.
-Further, financial condition assessment procedures have been applied and no deteriorating financial conditions were noted. - At September 30, 2010, the District's governmental funds reported combined ending fund balances of \$487,125, an increase of \$7,519 in comparison with the prior year.
-Of the total fund balance, \$355,378 is reserved for debt service and \$131,747 is available for spending at the District's discretion.
+Further, financial condition assessment procedures have been applied and no deteriorating financial conditions were noted. - The change in the District's total net assets in comparison with the prior fiscal year was \$36,164, an increase.
+The key components of the District's net assets and change in net assets are reflected in the table in the government-wide financial analysis section. - At September 30, 2010, the District's governmental funds reported combined ending fund balances of \$262,457, an increase of \$6,000 in comparison with the prior fiscal year.
+A portion of fund balance is reserved for debt service and the remainder is unreserved fund balance which is available for spending at the District's discretion.